 The COWIN E7 headphones are the best Bluetooth headphones, which come with 40mm drivers inside to deliver precise, clear vocals and bass.
 To boost comfort, it has earpads that are made from professional protein, which is often referred to as ‘skin texture’ by the company.
 COWIN E7 features professional active noise-cancelling technology that will filter out unwanted noise such as city traffic.
 It also comes in wired and wireless modes.

-- The headset’s battery life promises 30 hours of an uninterrupted listening session.
+- The headset’s battery life promises 30 hours of an uninterrupted listening.

-- The high-quality built-in-microphone provides a powerful Bluetooth function, which allows users to take calls under the wired mode
+- The high-quality built-in-microphone provides a powerful Bluetooth function, which allows users to take calls using the wired mode

 - Comes with a Bluetooth adapter that helps you get a quick and stable connection